anastazijaverovic/Movie_Night_IMDB_scraping/README.md

 # Movie_Night_Random_Generator
-Just for fun - getting the random IMDB list Film Noir to watch this evening since we can’t decide
+Just for fun - scraping the IMDB list for top 20 Film Noir.
+Getting only one random movie to watch this evening since we can’t decide.